Xilinx/XRT/src/runtime_src/doc/toc/security.rst

 xclmgmt driver downloads the bitstream packaged in the bitstream section of xclbin by programming the ICAP peripheral.
-The management driver also discovers the target frequency of the DFX partition by reading the xclbin clock section and then programs the clocks which are also part of the Shell.
-These operations are exposed as one atomic ioctl by xclmgmt driver.
+The management driver also discovers the target frequency of the DFX partition by reading the xclbin clock section and then programs the clocks which are controlled from Shell.
+DFX is exposed as one atomic ioctl by xclmgmt driver.

 xclbin is a container which packs FPGA bitstream for the DFX partition and host of related metadata like clock frequencies, information about instantiated compute units, etc. The